-If you are a land-based casino player, you will notice the slot machines that offer millions in jackpots are not that popular because the chances of hitting the jackpot are very small.
-This is why you should stick with slot machines that have a jackpot in the $1,000 range since you have a better chance of triggering it.
-These smaller jackpot slots are known for paying out better rewards more frequently.
+If you are a land-based casino player, you will notice that the slot machines that offer millions in jackpots are not that popular because the chances of hitting the jackpot are very slim.
+This is why you should stick to slot machines that have a jackpot in the $1,000 range since you have a better chance of triggering it.
+These smaller jackpot slots are known for paying out better rewards and more frequently, too.

 Know When You Should Move On:

 Like any other casino game, you might find yourself on a losing streak.
-When that happens you should just move on and stop playing or go to another slot to change your luck.
+When that happens you should just move on or stop playing or perhaps go to another slot to change your luck.

 Quit While You Are Ahead:

-If you have been on a winning streak or have just hit a jackpot, it is a pretty good idea to cash in your winning and leave.
+If you have been on a winning streak or have just hit a jackpot, it is a good idea to cash in your winnings and leave.
 The more you play the bigger the chance you might lose what you won (or at least a big chunk of it).
-Like any casino game, you should quit while you are ahead.
+Like any casino game, you should quit while ahead.

 Work According to a Betting Pattern:

 You should always follow a wagering pattern that will help you earn rewards.
 For example, always start with the minimum wager possible and, if you lose, up it up a notch and keep increasing the bet after each spin.
 When you win, do the opposite.
-The + / – betting pattern is not guaranteed (there are no guaranteed betting patterns for slots because it is 100 percent random) but this can help increase your odds.
+The + / – betting pattern is not guaranteed as there are no guaranteed betting patterns for slots because it is 100 percent random, but this can help increase your odds.

 Placing the Maximum Wager: